 Meet the ugliest doll ever!

-For more than 6 months every time Princess and I go to the craft store she has picked this doll up and carried it around with her.
-When Princess first found her she was ugly.
-She had a blue tinged face and wiry hair, naked other than shoes.
-She was in a box with other dolls - pretty dolls - dolls that I felt were much better than this one.
-But Princess was drawn to this one.
-Princess named her Cinderellabella.
-Over time the doll had lost most of it's hair and one of the sleepy eyes is missing.
-Still, Princess would seek her out every time we went in and I always warned her that perhaps she would not be there.
+For more than 6 months every time Princess and I go to the craft store, she has picked up this doll and carried it around with her.
+Even when Princess first found her, she was ugly.
+She had a blue tinged face, wiry hair, and was naked other than her shoes.
+She was in a display box with other dolls - pretty dolls - dolls that I felt were much better than this one.
+But Princess was drawn to her.
+Princess named her Cinderellabella the very first time she saw her.
+Over time, sitting in that display box, the doll had lost most of it's hair and one of her sleepy eyes.
+Still, Princess would seek her out every time we went in.
+I warned her as we entered the store each time that perhaps she would not be there.
 Cinderellabella always was.

-Yesterday she finally asked if we could bring her home.
-My first instinct was to say no way, the doll wasn't worth paying for, it was broken, used up, defective.
-But I saw the love in her eyes and couldn't say no. What I did say was that she would have to ask what the price of the doll was and she would have to pay for it herself.
-If she wanted this ugly doll then she would agree, and she did.
+Yesterday, she finally asked if we could bring her home.
+My first instinct was to say "no way."
+After all, the doll wasn't worth paying for- it was broken, used up, defective.
+But I saw the love in my daughter's eyes and couldn't say no. What I did say was that she would have to ask the price of the doll and she would have to pay for it herself.
+If she truly wanted this ugly doll then she would agree.
+She did.

 Until I did.
-This morning God showed me something special about this situation, and I am sure you have already seen it.
+This morning God showed me something special about this situation.
+I am sure you have already seen it.
 I'm a little slow sometimes.
-While I saw only an ugly doll, my daughter saw something of worth.
+I had seen only an ugly doll, while my daughter saw something of great worth.
 Much like God sees the worth in each of us.

 It's days like this that I wonder if God gives us children so we can teach them, or so they can teach us.
 I learn so much about Him through them!